loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

 reboot
 ```

-Now, rebooting will boot right into PBS.
+Now, rebooting will start PBS up.

 ### If you're using XFS on root

-After reboot, Proxmox didn't successfully boot, but I was able to press `e` at the boot menu.
+After reboot, Proxmox didn't successfully boot, but I was able see the boot menu and then press `e` at it.

 ```
                                                  GNU GRUB  version 2.12-9+pmx2